-The year-long anniversary campaign, produced by the Ezra Jack Keats Foundation and the de Grummond Children’s Literature Collection will take place from June 2020 through June 2021.
+The year-long anniversary campaign, produced by the Ezra Jack Keats Foundation and the de Grummond Children’s Literature Collection is taking place from June 2020 through June 2021.
 During this time, along with our partner, we will present the 35th annual EJK Award.
 Our additional plans include:

 - Conference Panels and Appearances